dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 ```

 we will see that one more piece is missing: _cloud.aws.cloudwatch.namespace_
-so let's set it to application.properties
+so let's set it in application.properties

 ```
 cloud.aws.cloudwatch.namespace=m3trics
 ```

-Now application can be deployed to the cloud, or run locally, if we have proper AWS credentials configured.
+Now application can be deployed to the AWS Cloud, or run locally, if we have proper AWS credentials configured.
-(For different types of providing aws credentials look at _DefaultAWSCredentialsProviderChain_ class).
+(For different types of providing AWS credentials look at _DefaultAWSCredentialsProviderChain_ class).
-More over, if you are running app locally also add property:
+More over, if you are running app locally also add the following property:

 ```
 cloud.aws.region.static=us-east-1
 ```
-(or other region you use) as Spring Cloud won't be able to figure it out if not running in EC2 instance.
+(or other region that you use) as Spring Cloud won't be able to figure it out if not running in EC2 instance.

 Now access different endpoints in app and with few seconds delay you will be able to observe our counter / gauge metrics in AWS CloudWatch.

-Just login to aws console, and to CloudWatch -> m3trics (remember the _cloud.aws.cloudwatch.namespace=m3trics property_)
+Log to the AWS Console, and go to CloudWatch -> m3trics (which we set as namespace)

 ![Registered Metrics namespace]({{ site.baseurl }}/images/2017-10-28-springboot-metrics/namespace.png "Registered Metrics namespace in CloudWatch")
 Registered Metrics namespace in CloudWatch